-The Southern Regional Science Association (SRSA) awards an annual cash prize to the graduate student submitting the best paper in Regional Science.
+The Southern Regional Science Association (SRSA) awards an annual cash prize to the graduate student(s) submitting the best paper in Regional Science.
 In 2025, the prize will be $1,000.

 Papers on any Regional Science topic may be entered into the competition.
 Papers should represent original research.
 Maps, illustrations and other audio-visual materials should be designed or constructed by the author.

-- The graduate student must still be enrolled at the time his or her paper is submitted (i.e., spring 2025);
+- Students must be enrolled at an accredited academic institution at the time the paper is submitted (i.e., spring 2025);

 Previous Recipients of the Moriarty Award: